Tobacco group Philip Morris sees iQOS as key to smokeless future in UK

 British American Tobacco and Japan Tobacco are also selling tobacco-based "vaping" devices, but so far Philip Morris is in the lead.

 The company sells about 7 billion Heets a year, which is tiny compared with the 820 billion conventional cigarettes it sells.
-But Nixon told the BBC that the company hopes to produce 100 billion Heets next year, a huge jump from the less than 400 million it made in 2015.
+But Nixon told the BBC that the company hopes to produce 100 billion Heets next year, up from less than 400 million in 2015.

 There are still 7.5 million smokers in Britain, Nixon said, and Philip Morris has hired "freelancers" to help to bring that number down.
 These freelancers act like quitting coaches and can earn 50 pounds ($64.95) from Philip Morris for every person they convert from cigarettes to iQOS.